Clarkinia/queer-auntie-adventure/_posts/2019-03-05-Circle-Astrology.md

 <br>

 <h5>Being with people is a muscle</h5>
 Last month I went to a <a href="http://criticalresistance.org/abolition-of-policing-workshop/">Critical Resistance workshop</a> about how to use de-escalation skills instead of relying on 9-11 in conflict situations.
 We were counted out into groups and each group was asked to come up with ways to resolve a different scenario.
-My group's situation was getting in a fender bender with somebody who was just released on parole.
+My group's example was getting in a fender bender with somebody who was just released on parole.
 The solution my group arrived at relied on <a href="https://compression.org/jackson-rising-kali-akuno-ajamu-nangwaya/">community resources, like mentors and time-banking, that promote accountability through cooperative trust.</a> But that involves real skills that take time to develop, an investment that would need to be sustained by continually assessing the needs of the community.

 <figure>
 <h4>